tradingview/charting-library-examples/ruby-on-rails-example/README.md

 ## What is Charting Library

 Charting Library is a standalone solution for displaying charts.
 This free, downloadable library is hosted on your servers and is connected to your data feed to be used in your website or app.
-Learn more and download.
 [Learn more and download](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).

 ## What is Ruby on Rails